MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 # Debug background process

-The local debug workflow involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in VS Code, then the VS Code launches the debuggers, and Microsoft Edge or Chrome debugger launches a new browser instance as follows:
+The local debug workflow involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in VS Code, then the VS Code launches the debuggers, and Microsoft Edge or Chrome debugger launches a new browser instance as follows

 1. The `launch.json` file configures the debugger in VS Code